ammackenzie/Python-EA-Demo/README.md

 The algorithm also demonstrates tournament selection, a standard mutation operator, as well as evaluation and replacement operators.

-Code can also be easily repurposed for other integer representation based EAs.
+Code can also be easily repurposed for other integer representation based EAs such as Travelling Salesperson Problem attempts.